 - You must carry the Mandatory Gear as specified in the equipment list.
 A 30 minute penalty will apply for any (and every) item found missing during any random gear checks and you will not be allowed to continue until the item is replaced.
 You can expect random gear checks to be made during the race.

 - Relay teams can only change over at the designated checkpoint locations – after their team mate has arrived.

 - Competitors are responsible for the actions of their support crew and may be penalised for actions or breaches of the rules by their support crew.

-- Support crews and team mates are not permitted to run with or pace runners.
+- Support crews are not permitted to run with or pace runners.

 - Any competitor who withdraws from the race MUST notify an official.
 This is an essential requirement to avoid unnecessary searches being conducted and emergency services being engaged.